 There may be affiliate links in this post which means I may receive a commission if you purchase something through a link.
 However, please be assured that I only recommend products I have personally used and love!

-Unfortunately, it’s not possible to embed videos straight into ConvertKit.
+Unfortunately, it’s not possible to embed videos into ConvertKit emails directly.
 Even if it looks like it works in the browser preview, I promise you it doesn’t work when you actually send it.
 To avoid embarrassing, messy emails, I recommend you take a quick read of my blog post: How to get your formatting nice in ConvertKit emails.

 But all is not lost.

-Here are my 3 suggestions for including videos in ConvertKit emails:
+Here are my 3 suggestions for putting videos into ConvertKit emails: